-Scotia-biased tweets and social site posts often resort to auld Scots sayings to make a point, or outwit their English opponent who can’t understand spoken Scots let alone written Scots.
+Scotia-biased tweets and posts on social site and Twitter often resort to auld Scots sayings to make a point, or outwit their English opponent who can’t understand basic English let alone written Scots.

-‘Hud yer wheesht’ is a well known granny saying, meaning: keep quiet, or sometimes, be diplomatic.
-And the popular ‘Dae yi think Ah cam up the Clyde oan a bike?’ means, do you think I’m daft?
+In more modern parlance there is the evergreen ‘Dae yi think Ah cam up the Clyde oan a bike?’ means, do you think I’m daft?

-As a quiz to fill an hour while there’s a lull in the battle for Scotland’s soul, while politicians rest in their second home with their mistress or rent boy, and crooked financiers thank Mammon for them being above the law, here’s a few more sayings.
+Here is a few more, a quiz to idle a few minutes while there’s a lull in the battle for Scotland’s soul, while politicians rest in their second home with their mistress or rent boy, and crooked financiers thank Mammon for a life above law and taxes.

 What do these sayings mean?

 - A scabbit sheep will smit a hail hersel’.

 - A nod’s as guid as a wink tae a blind horse.

 - You could gang faur an’ fare waur.

 - A vaunter an’ a liar are muckle aboot aw’ thing.

 - Better the heid o’ the commons than the tail o’ the gentry.